-Students may enter ECMA no earlier than 8:20 am.
-Students arriving between 8:20 am and 9:15 am must report to their Homeroom/ILT classroom.
-At 9:15 a.m. students will be dismissed to 1st period.
+Students may enter ECMA no earlier than 7:40 a.m.
+Students arriving between 7:40 a.m. and 8:35 a.m. must report to their Homeroom/ILT classroom.
+At 8:40 a.m., students will be dismissed to 1st period.
 All students will be directed to breakfast as they enter the building.
 Students remain in Homeroom/ILT until the bell rings for 1st period.
 When the first bell rings at 9:15 a.m., students will report directly to 1st period.
 After 1st period begins, they should not be in the halls without a hall pass.
-Students should not be on school property other than at supervised times and any students on the property prior to these times will be considered trespassing.
-Parents: unsupervised students present a safety concern and invites problems that spill over into the school day as it relates to discipline.
+Students should not be on school property other than at supervised times, and any students on the property prior to these times will be considered trespassing.
+Parents: unsupervised students present a safety concern and invite problems that spill over into the school day as it relates to discipline.